King Abdulaziz International Airport

-King Abdulaziz International Airport (Note: Arabic: مطار الملك عبدالعزيز الدولي) (IATA: JED, ICAO: OEJN, colloquially referred to as Jeddah Airport, Jeddah International Airport, or KAIA), is a major international airport serving the cities of Jeddah and Mecca in Saudi Arabia, located 19 km north of Jeddah and covering an area of 112 km2.
-The airport is the busiest in the kingdom and the third-largest by land area.
-It is also one of the busiest airports in the Middle East.
+King Abdulaziz International Airport (Note: Arabic: مطار الملك عبدالعزيز الدولي) (colloquially referred to as Jeddah Airport, Jeddah International Airport, or KAIA) is a major international airport serving the cities of Jeddah and Mecca in Saudi Arabia, located 19 km north of Jeddah and covering an area of 112 km2.
+In terms of annual passenger count, the airport is consistently the busiest in Saudi Arabia and one of the busiest in the Middle East, owing partly to its unique role in the annual Hajj pilgrimage.
 Opened in 1981, it was built to replace the now-demolished Jeddah International Airport located in Al-Kandarah, and is named after the founder of Saudi Arabia, King Abdulaziz.

-The airport shares its airfield with the RSAF King Abdullah Air Base, and has a royal terminal and three operational passenger terminals, including a Hajj Terminal built exclusively to handle increased traffic during the Islamic Hajj pilgrimage season.
+The airport shares its airfield with the RSAF King Abdullah Air Base, and has a royal terminal and three operational passenger terminals, including a Hajj Terminal built exclusively to handle increased traffic during the pilgrimage season.
 It serves as the largest hub for Saudia, the Saudi flag carrier, and as an operating base for national low-cost carriers Flynas and Flyadeal.

 History

+Al-Kandara location

 Before the construction of the King Abdulaziz International Airport, Jeddah and the surrounding region were served by the Jeddah International Airport (also called Kandara Airport) located in the southern part of the city.
 Following a meeting between King Abdulaziz and Franklin D. Roosevelt in 1945, the kingdom was gifted a Douglas DC-3 that was operated between the cities of Jeddah, Riyadh, and Dhahran.
 In 1946, Saudia, the Saudi flag carrier, was set up and operated out of the airport.
 The company began flying in Hajj pilgrims to the city, first from Lod in Mandatory Palestine, and later from other countries.

+In 2022, DAA International, a company owned by the Irish state, won a contract to manage and operate the airport for five years.